5 Quick Tips to Help You Beat the Winter Homeschool Slump

 All that aside, there’s just something about staying in bed longer and taking a more relaxed approach to the day.
 Downside is homeschooling possibly taking the back seat and the stress of playing catch up.

-To prevent the overwhelming sense of figuring out how to making it through the winter, try the quick tips below to beat the winter slump.
+To prevent the overwhelming sense of figuring out how to make it through the winter, try the quick tips below to beat the winter slump.

 Switch up your schedule